 Still an ordeal, a report published by the British Red Cross in 2018, looked at the problems people face when moving from asylum support to mainstream benefits and employment within 28 days.
 A recommendation was made to extend the move-on period to at least 56 days.

 Today, the British Red Cross provides refugee services in 58 towns and cities across the UK.
 At our centre in Hackney, east London, we provide things like travel vouchers, food, clothing, toiletries, blankets and baby items.
 We also support people with career advice, health care advice, emotional support and family reunion.

-During the coronavirus lockdown, the centre managed to remain open at reduced capacity, operating on a 'one-in, one-out' basis.
+During the first Covid lockdown, the centre managed to remain open at reduced capacity, operating on a 'one-in, one-out' basis.

 Since March 2020, the British Red Cross has provided accommodation advice to nearly 3,000 vulnerable refugees and people seeking asylum, as well as having delivered more than 6,000 food parcels.

 During the Second World War, Anne Simpson and her family fled their home in Paris.
 They were forced to leave all their possessions behind, and Anne was only allowed to bring one favourite toy: this teddy, which now forms part of the Refugees: Forced to Flee exhibition.